Dimitrios-Katsanis-luthier/LUQER/README.md

 Export Formats	PDF, DXF (CAD), SVG, PNG

 ⚖️ License & Security
-This software is protected by a hardware-level license key.
-It is authorized only for use on genuine Magtune Pro hardware.
+Firmware is protected by a hardware-level license key.
+It is authorized only for use on genuine Luqer Pro hardware.
 Unauthorized cloning or distribution of the firmware is prohibited.

 Developed with ❤️ for the Luthier Community.